San Luis Obispo County Regional Airport: History

 America West Express (Mesa Airlines) began flying de Havilland Canada DHC-8 Dash 8s to Phoenix in April 1999.
-Within a few years they had expanded to Las Vegas, and became the first airline to operate jets to the airport with the CRJ-200.
+Within a few years they had expanded to Las Vegas, and became the first airline to operate regional jets to the airport with the Canadair CRJ-200.
 The Las Vegas route was dropped shortly after the US Airways/America West merger.

-In 2007 Delta Connection (Skywest) returned to San Luis Obispo, flying a CRJ-200 to Salt Lake City.
+In 2007, Delta Connection (Skywest) returned to San Luis Obispo, flying a CRJ-200 to Salt Lake City.
 The route ended in 2008.
 American Eagle left the airport in November 2008 as they retired their Saab 340s as part of a 12% reduction in services, and closed its base at the airport.

-On August 27, 2008 US Airways Express flown by Mesa Airlines announced an expansion of service at San Luis Obispo.
-Beginning October 2, 2008 the Bombardier Canadair Regional Jet 900 (CRJ-900) replaced the smaller CRJ-200 on the Phoenix flights with 36 more seats on these twice-daily flights, and continues today as American Eagle service.
-SkyWest (United Express) now has Canadair CRJ-200s on most nonstops to Los Angeles, San Francisco, and Denver, but will change to the larger ERJ-175 for one daily flight each to Los Angeles and San Francisco, and all flights to Denver.
-Allegiant Air considered the airport for a daily nonstop McDonnell Douglas MD-80 to Las Vegas, but the short runway at the time at SBP resulted in their service being operated from the Santa Maria Airport.
+On August 27, 2008, US Airways Express flown by Mesa Airlines announced an expansion of service at San Luis Obispo.
+Beginning on October 2, 2008, the Bombardier Canadair Regional Jet 900 (CRJ-900) replaced the smaller CRJ-200 on the Phoenix flights with 36 more seats on these twice-daily flights, and continues today as American Eagle service.
+SkyWest (United Express) now has Canadair CRJ-200s on most nonstops to Los Angeles, San Francisco, and Denver with a planned change to larger Embraer ERJ-175 regional jets for one daily flight each to Los Angeles and San Francisco, and all flights to Denver.
+United Airlines has now added mainline Airbus A319 jet service nonstop between Denver and the airport.
+Allegiant Air considered the airport for nonstop McDonnell Douglas MD-80 jet service to Las Vegas, but the short runway at the time at SBP resulted in their flights being operated from the Santa Maria Airport.